shawndfernandes/ProtonVPN-UI/README.md

 Instructions:

-Run ./main from terminal, or copy main to /usr/local/bin folder.
+Run ./main from terminal, or rename and copy main to /usr/local/bin folder (can execute from any path).

+Command to run program with its own terminal (can even be configured to run from startup)

+gnome-terminal -x bash -c "<name of executable file>; exec bash"

 Pre requisites : ProtonVPN CLI on Unix